JPS-GER/JPS-ComfyUI-Workflows/README.md

 * Use the VAE included in your model or provide a separate VAE (switchable).
 * 4x Lora: Use up to 4 Lora models - the menu area offers an on/off switch and all necessary parameters for fine tuning.
 * 5x IP Adapter: Use up to five input images - the menu area offers separate on/off switches and all necessary parameters for fine tuning.
+* Use individual weight and noise settings for each IP Adapter source image, instead of the common batch processing with only one global setting.
 * 2x Revision: Use up to two input images - the menu area offers on/off switches and all necessary parameters for fine tuning.
 * Prompt Styler: Select SAI presets, artists and movie titles to improve your basic text prompts (artist and movie list are beta and will improve).
 * FreeU settings